 Figure 12.
 The Partnership Life Cycle and the Partnership Journey to Action (DESA & TPI)

-Developing Join Programs
+Developing Joint Programs

 The Guidance Note on a New Generation of Joint Programs, developed by the The United Nations Sustainable Development Group (UNSDG), is intended to make joint programs (JP) more effective, catalytic, and easier to use.
 It responds to guidance and decisions by members states, lessons from experience, and needs identified by UN Country Teams.
 The guidance aims to enhance Joint Programs (JPs) within the Cooperation Framework, emphasizing key aspects like catalyzing policy changes, government ownership, aligned roles and responsibilities, quality standards, and joint management for results.
 It introduces options for flexible JP design and non-UN partner involvement, aiming to improve effectiveness and attract increased donor investment in support of the SDGs across all UN funds, programs, and specialized agencies.